A sampling of our projects:

 Bike Share Program

 We have invested in twenty-six, lightly-used Worksman Cycles bicycles, purchased from the Spokies bike share program in Oklahoma City.
-Our objective is to start a bike share program with municipal partner in Horry County.
-We are currently developing this program locally as private bike share to demonstrate and promote bike sharing, as a pilot project to demonstrate how it works.
+Our objective is to start a bike share program with several municipal partners in South Carolina.
+We are currently developing this program with a commercial partner and we hope to be able to announce several new bike share locations throughout the State.

 Joint Strategic Plan with Create!
 Conway